 Turn Radius: Turn radius is meant to signify the natural turn shape and size of a ski if it was allowed to turn on its own without the driver having a say.
 The turn radius is determined by its shape and sidecut.
 Typically, the more significant the sidecut, the shorter the turn radius is, but the stiffness of a ski also seems to play a role in the designated radius.

-For example, the Head Great Joy has a dramatic sidecut, and the turn radius is 15.3 M, whereas the Black Crows has hardly any sidecut and the turn radius is 18 M. If you like tight, peppy turns, choose a model with a small turn radius.
+If you like tight, peppy turns, choose a model with a small turn radius.
 If you like big, flowy turns, then select a larger one.
 You will be much happier if you determine what the turn radius is and try to make turns that work with those parameters.

 It is important to become familiar with the different types of construction and materials so you can decide the best balance of quality versus budget.
 Here we outline the typical construction types and components of a ski.
 As you may imagine, there are so many types of materials out there, and varying opinions about each one.
 We are just providing an overview.